pasinduweerarathne/pasinduweerarathne/README.md

 - 🎓 University - Sri Lanka Institute of Information Technology(SLIIT)

-- 🔬 3rd year 2nd semester undergraduate, Bsc in IT
+- 🔬 4th year 2nd semester undergraduate, Bsc in IT

-- ⚡ Fun fact *I play games and go to the GYM very often.*

 ## 🚀 Languages and Tools: